 Greg never imagined he would be homeless and living in a shelter.
 But when some serious medical conditions left him permanently disabled, he realized he didn’t have a lot of options.
 A friend told him about Nashville Rescue Mission.

-Looking back, Greg has had a successful life.
-He spent six years in the military serving his country.
+Greg spent six years in the military serving his country.
 He’s also worked in retail management and spent time working as an electronic engineer.
 By most standards, his life was normal.
 But when complications from brain surgery left him unable to walk, talk, and do things most people take for granted, his life took an abrupt turn.

 “Recovering from the surgery was hard and frustrating,” said Greg.
-“It was kind of embarrassing having to relearn how to walk and talk, things I knew I should know how to do.
+“It was embarrassing relearning how to walk and talk.
 My life was completely flipped upside down.”

 As a preacher’s kid, Greg spent the better part of his childhood growing up in church.
 But at the age of 18, as he headed off to the service, Greg turned his back on his faith.
 He quit reading his Bible and stopped attending church.

-“When I first arrived at the Mission, I really had no idea what I was going to do,” recalled Greg.
-“I would sit around and not really do anything, except maybe feel sorry for myself.
+“When I first arrived at the Mission, I had no idea what I was going to do,” recalled Greg.
+“I would sit around and not do anything, except feel sorry for myself.
 But after spending time in chapel services, I rediscovered my faith in God.”

-Greg started reading his Bible again and getting involved with various programs the Mission offers.
-“I signed up to be in the Guest Volunteer Program, or GVP.
+Greg started rereading his Bible and getting involved with various programs the Mission offers.
+“I signed up to be in the Guest Volunteer Program or GVP.
 This program afforded me some privileges and opportunities I might not otherwise have had in exchange for helping around the Mission.
 I’ve also made some close friendships with other guests as well as staff.
 We are like family.”